AdamWang00/noteflow/README.md

 ## What’s next

 As we’ve said above, our main goal is to make integrating Noteflow into a composer/producer's workflow as seamless as possible.
 As such, we hope to be able to improve the machine learning models to make melody creation even more customizable, whether it’s by adding adjusters for melody length and range or by creating ML models to learn the different composition styles of each user in the Flask backend.
-Some other features that we plan to implement in the future include integration with social media platforms and note-labelling & tooltips for accessibility.
+Some other features that we plan to implement in the future include integration with social media platforms and note-labeling & tooltips for accessibility.